pedrobn23/Master-thesis/README.md

   - Ready.

 - Chapter 2:
+  - Section 1: Ready
-  - Some examples are left to do.
+  - Section 2: Some examples are left to do.

 - Chapter 3:
-  - Untyped lambda calculus is mostly done.
-	- Curry's paradox is left to do.
-  - Typed lambda calculus is to do.

-- Thinks that will be add:
-  - Curry-Howard-Lambeck isomorphism.
+  - Ready - still to be check over.

-  - Dependent typing.
+- Chapter 4:
+  - Work in Progress

 ## Acknowledges
-Thanks a lot to Ángel González-Prieto for supervising this work.
+Thanks a lot to Ángel González Prieto for supervising this work.

 ## If you want to help
 - Just reading and telling me whether everything is understandable and well written is more than enough. :)